-Through the decades, APMS Journal articles focused primarily on chemical control of aquatic plants.
-Articles range from application strategies, to efficacy and selectivity, to evaluating mechanisms of action.
-Planning articles were abundant in the 1960s as managers developed regulations and economic strategies to implement them.
-More recent planning articles evaluate mapping and sampling techniques.
+Through the decades, APMS journal articles focused on chemical control of aquatic plants.
+Articles include application tactics, selectivity, evaluating modes of action and registering new compounds.
+Planning articles were abundant in the early 1960s as managers developed regulations and economic strategies to implement them.
+Recent planning articles evaluate mapping and sampling techniques.
 Mechanical and cultural control articles remained consistently low through the years.
-Attention to biological controls tapered off in the 1990s-2000s but increased again in the 2010s.
-Articles focusing on plant physiology and environmental parameters that impact plants and management increased steadily during APMS's first 30 years and have converged with biological control and planning articles during the past three decades.
+Attention to biological controls increased early then tapered off.
+Similarly, articles on plant physiology and environmental parameters that impact plants and management increased steadily during APMS's first 30 years and have converged with biological control and planning articles during the past two decades.

-Early objectives of the Hyacinth Control Society included organizing management and funding efforts to control water hyacinth.
-Shortly thereafter, hydrilla was identified in Florida and became the focus of attention for researchers contributing to the Society's Journal.
-Hydrilla's expansion into more states also came with increasing awareness of other invasive plants like Eurasian watermilfoil, ironically a problem in nearly every state except Florida.
-Although there has been increasing research on other invasive as well as native plants in recent years, these three species remain high as the primary focus of JAPM articles for 60 years; ranking in the top 3-4 most studied and reported aquatic plants in each of APMS's six decades.
+As discussed on previous pages, early objectives of the Hyacinth Control Society included organizing management and funding efforts to control water hyacinth.
+Shortly thereafter, hydrilla was identified in Florida and became the focus of attention for researchers contributing to the Society's journal.
+With hydrilla's expansion into other states also came increasing awareness of other invasive plants like Eurasian watermilfoil, ironically a problem in nearly every state except Florida.
+Although there has been increasing research on other invasive as well as native plants in recent years, these three species have dominated the APMS journal for 50 years, ranking in the top three most studied and reported aquatic plants in each of APMS's five decades.